KeithWinterton/Theater/Readme.txt

 Movies objects, which are used by TheaterSystemBean

 Times.java - Times.java is an Times entity and contains
-a time's id and time will provide named queries for TheaterSystemEJB that will return either a single or a list of Times objects, which are used by TheaterSystemBean.
+a time's id.
+Times will provide named queries for TheaterSystemEJB that will return either a single or a list of Times objects, which are used by TheaterSystemBean.